xamarin/xamarin-evolve-2014/README.md

 xamarin-evolve-2014
 ===================

-Code from the training talks at Xamarin Evolve 2014
+Slides, Labs and Demos from the training talks at Xamarin Evolve 2014